-Clare R. Norins is an assistant clinical professor and the inaugural director of the School of Law’s First Amendment Clinic, which represents clients in federal and state court on a range of First Amendment and media law issues.
+Clare R. Norins is a clinical associate professor and the director of the University of Georgia School of Law’s First Amendment Clinic, which represents clients in federal and state court on a range of First Amendment and media law issues.
 Representative matters include social media blocking by government officials, retaliatory arrest and prosecution, the right to record, challenges to unconstitutional permit requirements, assertion of the journalist privilege under the Georgia Shield law, and defamation defense.

-In 2021, Norins was a co-recipient of the national Clinical Legal Education Association’s award for Excellence in a Public Interest Case in recognition of collaborative advocacy on behalf of noncitizens retaliated against for speaking out about medical abuse they experienced in a Georgia detention center.
-And in 2022, Norins obtained a 3-year grant from The Legal Clinic Fund for Local News to expand the clinic’s support for local journalism in Georgia.
+In 2021, Norins was a co-recipient of the national Clinical Legal Education Association’s award for Excellence in a Public Interest Case in recognition of collaborative advocacy on behalf of non-citizens retaliated against for speaking out about medical abuse they experienced in a Georgia detention center.
+In 2022, Norins was awarded a 3-year grant from The Legal Clinic Fund for Local News to expand the clinic’s support for local journalism in Georgia.
+In 2024, she received a grant from the Impact Fund to support a litigation challenge to jail censorship.

-She is a board member of the Georgia First Amendment Foundation and a member of the bar in the following jurisdictions:
+She is a board member of the Georgia First Amendment Foundation, an executive committee member of the AALS Section on Communication, Media & Information Law, and a member of the bar in the following jurisdictions:

 Norins joined the law school faculty with 15 years of civil rights experience in private practice, government enforcement, and higher education.
-At Beldock Levine & Hoffman LLP, she served as class counsel on behalf of 1,200 political demonstrators, journalists and bystanders arrested during the 2004 Republican National Convention.
-Norins then moved to the Civil Rights Bureau of the New York State Office of the Attorney General, receiving a 2012 Louis J. Lefkowitz Award for outstanding performance.
+At Beldock Levine & Hoffman LLP, she was appointed class counsel on behalf of 1,200 political demonstrators, journalists and bystanders arrested during the 2004 Republican National Convention.
+While serving in the Civil Rights Bureau of the New York State Office of the Attorney General, Norins received a 2012 Louis J. Lefkowitz Award for outstanding performance.
 Immediately prior to launching the First Amendment Clinic, Norins was assistant director of UGA’s Equal Opportunity Office.

 Norins graduated Order of the Coif from the School of Law at the University of North Carolina at Chapel Hill.
 She clerked for Judge Michael H. Dolinger in the Southern District of New York.